lyds-jane/unit3/README.md

 This success criteria was approved by Mr. Nygaard with no changes, see appendix ref.
 1.1.c

+Overview
+---

+### System Diagram

 ### Design Sketch
 ![designsketch](images/designsketch.jpg)
-*Figure 1* - This is my initial design sketch for the inventory app.
+*Figure x* - This is my initial design sketch for the inventory app.
 It shows the login screen and the main screen, as well as a popup box that would give more information about the candy and would allow for edits to be made.

 ### UI Design
 These screenshots show the final UI that I developped.
 ![login](images/loginUI.png)
-*Figure 2* - This shows the UI for the login page.
+*Figure x* - This shows the UI for the login page.
 ![main](images/mainUI.png)
-*Figure 3* - This shows the UI I created for the main inventory.
+*Figure x* - This shows the UI I created for the main inventory.
 It changed from the first phase, after realizing that the pop-ups would make the application less efficient.

-Overview
----

 Development
 ---